diresh-shrestha/diresh.io/content/blog/philosophy-through-time-the-presocratics.md

 date: "2021-01-25"
 image: "the-thinker.jpg"
 description: "Pre-Socratic philosophers like Thales, Anaximander, Parmenides, Democritus and others pondered the nature of reality and tried to explain it outside of gods and divine intervention."
-excerpt: "Pre-Socratic philosophers like Thales, Anaximander, Parmenides, Democritus and others pondered the nature of reality and tried to explain it outside of gods and divine intervention."
+excerpt: "A brief history of pre-socratic philosophers from Thales to Democritus."
 tags: ["Philosophy"]
 ---